Help

 Nationality: American

-Louis Thomas Hardin known as Moondog, was an American musician, composer, theoretician, poet and inventor of several musical instruments.
-Largely self-taught as a composer, his work drew inspiration from jazz, Classical, native American music, and was strongly rhythmic and contrapuntal, in some ways anticipating the minimalism of Steve Reich and Philip Glass.
+Louis Thomas Hardin known professionally as Moondog, was an American composer, musician, performer, music theoretician, poet and inventor of musical instruments.
+Largely self-taught as a composer, his prolific work widely drew inspiration from jazz, classical, Native American music which he had become familiar with as a child, and Latin American music.
+His strongly rhythmic, contrapuntal pieces and arrangements later influenced composers of minimal music, in particular American composers Steve Reich and Philip Glass.

-He was blind from the age of 16.
-Hardin lived in New York City from the late 1940s until 1972, and during this time he could often be found on 6th Avenue, between 52nd and 55th Streets, wearing a cloak and a horned helmet sometimes busking or selling music, but often just standing silently on the sidewalk.
+Due to an accident, Moondog was blind from the age of 16.
+He lived in a small apartment on 44th Street in New York City from the late 1940s until 1972, during which time he was often found on Sixth Avenue, between 52nd and 55th Streets, selling records, composing, and performing poetry.

 Recent Best Sellers: Hardin